 One of the statutory requirements under the new RTI Act was the creation of an Information Commission.
 MJF identified the Information Commission as an institutional route into mainstreaming RTI through departmental procedures and practice, and so entered into an agreement with the Information Commission to increase MJF and partners' involvement in training and tracking of RTI implementation.
-The present Information Commission and reported that many other organisations are referring cases to the Commission to increase access to information and services.
+The present Information Commissioner, Mr Nepal Chandra, confirmed MJF's role in supporting the work of the Commission and reported that many other organisations are referring cases to the Commission to increase access to information and services.
 Mr Chandra reported that during the year between August 2014 and August 2015, the Information Commission responded to some 253 complaints and is clear about the role and impact of the Commission's work: